awsdocs/amazon-s3-userguide/doc_source/object-lifecycle-mgmt.md

 # Managing your storage lifecycle<a name="object-lifecycle-mgmt"></a>

 To manage your objects so that they are stored cost effectively throughout their lifecycle, configure their *Amazon S3 Lifecycle*\.
 An *S3 Lifecycle configuration* is a set of rules that define actions that Amazon S3 applies to a group of objects\.
 There are two types of actions:
 + **Transition actions** – These actions define when objects transition to another storage class\.
-For example, you might choose to transition objects to the S3 Standard\-IA storage class 30 days after creating them, or archive objects to the S3 Glacier storage class one year after creating them\.
+For example, you might choose to transition objects to the S3 Standard\-IA storage class 30 days after creating them, or archive objects to the S3 Glacier Flexible Retrieval storage class one year after creating them\.
 For more information, see [Using Amazon S3 storage classes](storage-class-intro.md)\.

   There are costs associated with lifecycle transition requests\.
 For pricing information, see [Amazon S3 pricing](https://aws.amazon.com/s3/pricing/)\.
 + **Expiration actions** – These actions define when objects expire\.
 Amazon S3 deletes expired objects on your behalf\.